Style Guide

 HairLoose curls or a soft half-up with a fresh flower

 Mohita's Tip: Pastel midi dresses photograph their best in natural daylight — which is exactly when most mehendi functions happen.
 The same dress that looks subtle indoors comes alive in soft afternoon light.
-If you're attending an outdoor mehendi, pastel florals are almost always the right answer.

 03 — The Modern Indian

-Embroidered Anarkali or Suit Set — Tradition, Considered
+Embroidered Suit Set — Tradition, Considered

 For a more traditional mehendi or a wedding where the family expects guests in Indian wear, a lightly embroidered anarkali or contemporary suit set in a mehendi-appropriate colour bridges traditional and modern beautifully.
-Photogenic, occasion-appropriate, and gives the cultural moment the respect it deserves.

 04 — The Floral Statement